DeSciL/Qualtrics/Panel/Panel.md

 This will generate the final code file "Survey1-Codes.csv" you have to submit to DeSciL staff.

-### 6. Dispay exit codes
+#### 6. Dispay exit codes

-Turkers arrive on your survey with one of the lins in Survey1-AccessCodes.csv.
-At the end of the survey you have to display a message on the check-out page that contains the exit code.
+Turkers arrive on your survey with one of the links in Survey1-AccessCodes.csv.
+At the end of the survey you have to display a message that contains the corresponding exit code.

 - See file [Checkout](Checkout.md) for instructions to setup a 'Custom end of survey message'.

-### Misc

-- See file Factorial (tba) for instructions to setup a panel with predefined factorial designs.